PDM4AR/exercises/docs/07-optimization.md

 #### **Maximum duration individual journey** (`max_duration_individual_journey`)

-> Your pirate ship presents structural limitations: it is able to sail the sea only only up to a certain amount of hours during the same island-to-island journey.
-The weather and the strenght of the currents that rule the *Short Route* make the autonomy span of the ships very limited.
-When you sail from an island you can reach only islands that are within this journey duration, or the ship will definetely sink.
+> Your pirate ship presents structural limitations: it is able to sail the sea only up to a certain amount of hours during the same island-to-island journey.
+The weather and the strength of the currents that rule the *Short Route* make the autonomy span of the ships very limited.
+When you sail from an island you can reach only islands that are within this journey duration, or the ship will definitely sink.

 When this constraint is active, every island-to-island journey to move among two islands must last at maximum `max_duration_individual_journey` hours.
 The time needed to go from one island to the next one can be inferred from the respective *departure* and *arrival* timetable.

 #### **Maximum L1-norm distance individual journey** (`max_L1_distance_individual_journey`)

-> Your pirate ship presents structural limitations: it is able to sail the sea only only up to a certain distance during the same island-to-island journey.
-The weather and the strenght of the currents that rule the *Short Route* make the autonomy span of the ships very limited.
-When you sail from an island you can reach only islands that are within this journey distance, or the ship will definetely sink.
+> Your pirate ship presents structural limitations: it is able to sail the sea only up to a certain distance during the same island-to-island journey.
+The weather and the strength of the currents that rule the *Short Route* make the autonomy span of the ships very limited.
+When you sail from an island you can reach only islands that are within this journey distance, or the ship will definitely sink.

 When this constraint is active, the L1-norm length of every island-to-island journey to move among two islands (so the L1-norm distance between the two islands) must be at maximum `max_L1_distance_individual_journey`.
-The L1-norm distance to go from one island to the next one can be inferred from the their *x* and *y* positions.
+The L1-norm distance to go from one island to the next one can be inferred from the *x* and *y* positions.

 ---